JHU-PL-Lab/big-bang/README.md

 2. Use `opam install` to install the dependencies.
 Refer to the `Dockerfile` to get a list of required packages.

-3. Refer to `docker-compose.yml` at the `command` entry to learn all the necessary steps to setup and configure the build environment.
+3. Run `./ensure-oasis` to configure OASIS to build the project.

+4. Run `make` to build or `make tests` to run unit tests.

 The development environment is now setup and should be ready to build and run the project.
 Here are some useful things you might want to do next: